InfluxCommunity/influxdb3-java/README.md

 This package supports both writing data to InfluxDB and querying data using the FlightSQL client, which allows you to execute SQL queries against InfluxDB IOx.

+We offer this [Getting Started: InfluxDB 3.0 Java Client Library](https://www.youtube.com/watch?v=EFnG7rUDvR4) video for learning more about the library.

 > :warning: This client requires Java 11 and is compatible up to and including Java 20.

 ## Installation